 North Potholes is located on the Potholes Wildlife Area west of Moses Lake at T19, R27, S33 and 34.
 Access is allowed on Wednesday, Saturday, Sunday, and Management Area 4 goose hunting days during the youth and regular waterfowl season.
 All visitors using the area must register and park in the designated parking lot located on the northern boundary of the property, just off of the I-90 south frontage road.
-Online reservations are required to use a parking spot prior to 9 a.m. from opening weekend of the general season through November (see: wdfw.wa.gov/hunting/hunting access/ private lands/); after 9 a.m. all unused parking spots are available to drop in hunters on allowed hunt days described above.
 Parking is limited to 5 vehicles.
 Vehicles are not allowed in the parking lot before 4:00 a.m.
 Additional restrictions are posted at the parking lot.